15 Types of Safety Incidents in Amusement Parks

 Provide shaded rest areas and water refill stations

-Ride Evacuations
+Amusement Ride Evacuations

 When a ride malfunctions or external conditions demand it, evacuations may be necessary.
 These operations can be complex, particularly when guests are suspended mid-air, enclosed in dark spaces, or otherwise physically restrained.

-Evacuation concerns:
+Evacuation Concerns:

 Height, darkness, or confined spaces